syncfusion-content/windowsforms-docs/WindowsForms/RadialMenu/Getting-Started.md

 **Adding Menu Items**

-Menu items can be added into RadialMenu using `Items` collection in Samrt Tags of RadialMenu in design view.
+Menu items can be added into RadialMenu using `Items` collection in Smart Tags of RadialMenu in design view.

 ![](Getting-Started_images/RadialMenu-img3.png)